Dog health conditions

 · 4 min read

-CONDITION DOG Hypertrophic Osteopathy in dogs
+CONDITION DOG Hypertrophic Osteopathy (Hypertrophic Pulmonary Osteopathy) in Dogs

 Hypertrophic Osteopathy is a bone disease where new bone information appears in the limbs of a young growing dog.
 Although the exact mechanisms of the inflammation is poorly understood, it is thought to be an immune-mediated disorder.